getpelican/pelican-plugins/liquid_tags/Readme.md

 user's `pelicanconf.py` settings:

     LIQUID_CONFIGS = (('PATH', '.', "The default path"), ('SITENAME', 'Default Sitename', 'The name of the site'))

+### Custom delimiters
+If you are using Liquid Tags in conjunction with some other plugin that also uses the `{%` and `%}` delimiters to mark its blocks, then chaos will occur.
+You can avoid the chaos by defining an alternative set of delimiters for Liquid Tags.
+Just add them as a tuple in your `pelicanconf.py` settings:

+    LT_DELIMITERS = ('<+', '+>')

 ## Testing